 A new website for William & Mary officially launched on July 31, 2008.
-The new site represents the completion of re.web, a comprehensive project to redesign the College's web presence.
+The new site represents the completion of re.web, a comprehensive project to redesign the university's web presence.
 The re.web blog, with its first post on November 29, 2006, outlines the history of this campus-wide effort.
 The re.web Project was launched on February 23, 2007, when Provost P. Geoffrey Feiss appointed a web redesign advisory committee and a project team for oversight and implementation.

 The new W&M website has a new information architecture, a new design, new writing, new photography and is published using Cascade Server, a new web content management system.
 New navigational elements, like W&M Websites A - Z and our information gateways customized for current students, faculty and staff, friends and neighbors, parents and families, and alumni improve the ability of our visitors to quickly find what they seek.
 New features and photography are showcased in W&M Impact, W&M Inquiry, W&M Style and Ideation Online.
-Through the new W&M Blogs, we offer the opportunity to hear the voices of our dynamic community of students, alumni, faculty, staff, and administrators.
-W&M Galleries include glimpses of the beauty and activity of the William & Mary campus.
+Through the new W&M Blogs, we offer the opportunity to hear the voices of our dynamic community of students, alumni, faculty, staff and administrators.
+W&M in Pictures include glimpses of the beauty and activity of the William & Mary campus.

 Many individuals provided sponsorship, funding, leadership, commitment, support, expertise and personal time to the W&M web redesign.
-We recognize both their service to the College and their contributions to our stated goals.
+We recognize both their service to the university and their contributions to our stated goals.
 We have a multitude to thank.

 P. Geoffrey Feiss, Provost

 |Ginger Ambler '88, Ph.D.
 '06, Student Affairs||Renell Franklin, Development|

 |Andrew Bauserman '91, M.Ed.
 '94, IT||Jack Martin, English|

 |Henry Broaddus, Admission||Jennifer Mellor, Economics|

 Dean of Admission Henry Broaddus